cast-org/figuration/docs/layout/grid.md

 ### Columns and Gutters

-The number of grid columns and their horizontal padding (aka, gutters) can be modified via Sass variables. `$grid-columns` is used to generate the widths (in percent) of each individual column while `$grid-gutter-widths` allows breakpoint-specific widths that are divided evenly across `padding-left` and `padding-right` for the column gutters.
+The number of grid columns and their horizontal padding (aka, gutters) can be modified via Sass variables. `$grid-columns` is used to generate the widths (in percent) of each individual column while `$grid-gutter-width` sets the width for the column gutters.

 {% highlight scss %}
 $grid-columns: 12;
 $grid-gutter-width: 2rem;
-$grid-gutter-widths: (
-    xs: $grid-gutter-width,
-    sm: $grid-gutter-width,
-    md: $grid-gutter-width,
-    lg: $grid-gutter-width,
-    xl: $grid-gutter-width
-);
 {% endhighlight %}

 ### Grid Tiers

 Moving beyond the columns themselves, you may also customize the number of grid tiers.
-If you wanted just four grid tiers, you would update the `$grid-breakpoints`, `$container-max-widths`, and `$grid-gutter-widths` to something like this:
+If you wanted just four grid tiers, you would update the `$grid-breakpoints` and `$container-max-widths` to something like this:

 {% highlight scss %}
 $grid-breakpoints: (